Peritoneal dialysis: Epidemiology

 As of 2017, hemodialysis is the most widely available renal replacement modality found in 96% of countries whereas peritoneal dialysis (PD) is only available in 75% of countries.
 In 2016, the proportion of people receiving peritoneal dialysis (PD) was estimated at 11% with wide differences between different countries and regions.
-In Hong Kong and Mexico, PD is more common than the world average, with Mexico conducting most of its dialysis through PD, while Japan and Germany have rates lower than the world average.
+In Hong Kong and Mexico, PD is a more common method of dialysis than the world average, while Japan and Germany have rates lower than the world average.
 Peritoneal dialysis first models, patients requiring renal replacement therapy are placed on PD first, and financial incentives for using PD are associated with increase uptake of PD in multiple countries.

 East and Southeast Asia

-Hong Kong has the highest rate of PD use worldwide at 71.9% in 2014, while in Mainland China had 20% in 2014, 23% in Thailand during 2012, and 10-20% in Vietnam during 2011.
+Hong Kong had the highest rate of use of the peritoneal method at 71.9% in 2014, while mainland China had 20% in 2014, 23% in Thailand during 2012, and 10–20% in Vietnam during 2011.
 Hong Kong had a PD-first model since 1985, Thailand began a PD-first model since 2008 which increased their levels of PD from <10%.